Hasib1805/ME-4405-Thermal-Power-plant-design/README.md

-# ME 4405 Regenerative Rankine Cycle — C++ OOP Version
+# ME 4405 Powerplant Design Project — C++ OOP Version

 This is a C++17 object-oriented conversion of the modular ME 4405 Rankine-cycle project.